macguirerintoul/v4.macguire.me/content/projects/the-switch.md

     "User Research",
   ]
 tools: ["Sketch", "Keynote", "G Suite"]
-interested: Read <a href="/blog/redesigning-the-menstrual-cup-experience">Redesigning the menstrual cup experience</a>
+interested: Read <a href="/blog/making-menstrual-cups-more-approachable">Making menstrual cups more approachable</a>
 summary: "Despite having physical, environmental, and financial benefits, lack of exposure in mainstream media and markets has prevented the widespread use of menstrual cups.
 The Switch is a digital experience designed for <a href='https://lenacup.com/' rel='noopener' target='_blank'>Lena's website</a> that aims to help guide potential customers through making 'the switch' from traditional menstrual products to the Lena cup."
 ---